lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-27-show-posts-by-tag-jekyll-github-pages.md

 The guide below is an extension of the work by
 [Long Qian](https://longqian.me/2017/02/09/github-jekyll-tag/) and
 [Jason E. Miller](http://www.jasonemiller.org/2020/12/23/tagging-posts-in-jekyll-minima.html).
-All the steps are listed here for completeness i.e. even those that are unchanged from the original guides.
+All the steps are listed here for completeness, i.e. even those that are unchanged from the original guides.
 The major ideas are the same with the following adaptations: